-Adam Swantz, represents the third generation of the Swantz family.
-He proudly continued his family's legacy when he joined the Community State Bank Board in 2021.
-Adam is following the footsteps of his father, Rich Swantz and his grandfather, Harmon Swantz.
-Growing up in Union Grove, Adam's childhood was shaped by the values instilled in him while working at his family's hardware store.
-"My experience growing up in Union Grove, particularly in the family business, has shaped everything I am both personally and professionally today," reflects Adam.
-"My career with the Veterans Affairs allows me to travel all over the United States, and I couldn't be more thankful to still carry the values of a small town, communitycentric environment with me wherever I go."
+Swantz is a third-generation Community State Bank (CSB) Board member, proudly continuing the legacy of his father, Rich Swantz, and grandfather, Harmon Swantz.
+A native of Union Grove, Adam joined the CSB Board in 2021, bringing with him a deep-rooted connection to the community and a strong sense of service.

+Adam's upbringing in Union Grove was shaped by the values instilled during his time working at the family business, Swantz Hardware.
+"My experience growing up in Union Grove, particularly in the family business, has shaped everything I am both personally and professionally today," he said.
+"I couldn't be more thankful to still carry the values of a small-town, community-centric environment with me wherever I go."

-As Deputy Director in the United States Department of Veterans Affairs Office of Field Operations, Adam provides strategic leadership to a vast network of offices and employees, ensuring the delivery of vital benefits to millions of veterans and survivors annually.
-"With my grandfather being a Navy Veteran, I am proud to serve the Federal Government's most noble mission," Adam adds.
+Professionally, Adam has served as Deputy Director in the United States Department of Veterans Affairs Office of Field Operations, where he provided strategic leadership to a vast network of offices and employees, ensuring the delivery of critical benefits to millions of veterans and their families each year.